threedaymonk/battleship/README.md

 Players are isolated using DRb.

-A couple of very basic players are supplied: `StupidPlayer` puts all its ships in a corner and guesses at random (often wasting turns by repeating itself).
+A couple of very basic players are supplied: `NaivePlayer` puts all its ships in a corner and guesses at random (often wasting turns by repeating itself).
 `HumanPlayer` asks for input via the console.